rbianca14/katalon-example-project/README.md

 # katalon-example-project - Automation Practice Project

-This repository contains an automated testing project for the [Sauce Demo](https://www.saucedemo.com/) website.
+This repository contains an automated testing project for the [Sauce Demo](https://www.saucedemo.com/) website and [req](https://app.reqres.in/) API .
 It is built using **Katalon Studio** as part of my automation testing learning journey.

 ## 🚀 Project Overview
 The main goal of this project is to practice and implement various automation testing techniques, including: